stackrox/berserker/README.md

   Similarly to the process based workload, syscalls are also modelled by a Poisson process.

+* Network based workload to simulate systems with large number of open connections.
+To reduce amount of resources needed for such simulation, a tun device is used to craft an external client connection in the userspace.

 Every workload is executed via set of worker processes, that are distributed among available system CPU cores to fully utilize system resources.